lebgoodyear/CMEECourseWork/Week2/README.md

 ### 1. basic_io1

 A .py script that uses a for loop to read from a .txt file, printing the content first with and then without blank lines.
-Requires testweek2.txt from the directory **Sandbox**.
+Requires testweek2.txt from the directory **Data**.

 ### 2. basic_io2

-A script that uses a for loop to write the numbers 0-99 into a .txt file with a new line between each number.
-This .txt file is saved in **Sandbox**.
+A .py script that uses a for loop to write the numbers 0-99 into a .txt file with a new line between each number.
+This .txt file is saved in **Results**.

 ### 3. basic_io3